DHARPA-Project/kiara.documentation/docs/usage/writing_modules_guide.md

 ### Pre-loading the example table we are going to use

-As input data for this tutorial, we'll use a very small csv file:
+As input data for this tutorial, we'll use [this very small csv file](https://github.com/DHARPA-Project/kiara_documentation/blob/develop/examples/data/writing_module_tutorial/data_1.csv):

 {{ inline_file_as_codeblock('examples/data/writing_module_tutorial/data_1.csv', format='csv') }}